jefftl/Capstone-Project-2024/README.md

 - [Models Already Trained on the Dataset](https://drive.google.com/drive/folders/1PrgbfW7dpJPjd12sRu-GmuXmLbf243fr?usp=sharing)

 ## Non-Technical Explanation of Your Project
 This project implements and compares four popular deep learning models (ResNet18, VGG16, AlexNet, and LeNet-5) for plant image classification.
 These models are trained to recognize and categorize images of 30 different plant species.
-I tried to build the models in such a way that they could be reused on other datasets.
+This project was built it such a way that it can be reused on other datasets which allows for rapid testing of a vareity of models.
 Each model can be run independantly and then compared against one another using [compare_models](https://github.com/jefftl/Capstone-Project-2024/blob/main/src/compare_models.ipynb).
 The best version of each model is also saved when running, allowing users to reuse the already trained models.

 ## Using the project on other datasets